 Promote healthy communities in Spokane by implementing a transportation system that provides for the ability to reduce auto mode share, increases the number of active travelers and transit riders of all ages and abilities, and improves safety in all neighborhoods.
 Work with the Spokane Regional Health District and other agencies to promote active lifestyles through educational and encouragement programs and safe and accessible routes for active travelers of all ages and abilities in all neighborhoods.
-Consider the needs of all roadway users when applying trafficcalming measures.
-Implementing safety efforts should be done in a comprehensive manner to safeguard against shifting traffic problems from one neighborhood to another.
+Consider the needs of all roadway users when applying trafficcalming measure while implementing safety efforts in a comprehensive manner to safeguard against shifting traffic problems from one neighborhood to another.